 - Red marker (fine point) and small circle or square template

-2. Add the nodes, darker and with a slight curve.
+2. Add the nodes next.
+Make them darker, and with a slight curve.

 3. Add branches from the nodes with an upward stroke.
 (Add only two branches per node, alternating from the left to right sides of the nodes.
 Or, you may add “bunches” of branches… but you need to choose one style or the other, don’t mix them both together!)